Dear Gluten-Free Bakery Owner, About Those Oats…

 The oats in the photo below are NOT certified gluten-free and are NOT purity protocol oats.
 Read on to find out why these oats are problematic in a gluten-free bakery.

 If you are using certified gluten-free oats in your baking, are they also purity protocol?
 Have they been grown in dedicated fields, harvested, shipped and milled on dedicated equipment?
-Here is a list of purity protocol companies created by Gluten-Free Watchdog.
+Until 2023, this was considered the gold standard of safe oats for those who have to avoid gluten.
+The current guidance from Gluten Free Watchdog is that she no longer endorses any brands of purity protocol oats because of increasing incidents of gluten found in laboratory testing.

 Beyond the use of sketchy oats, avenin resistance does not allow some with gluten-related issues to eat any oats.
 This study shows that it may be 8% of those with celiac disease who react to avenin, the prolamin protein in oats.
 That’s at least 8% of your customers who have to say no regardless of what brand of oats you are using.